EDUCBA Logo

 Drop schema testschema, dbms_schema;

-In the above statement, we deleted the schema name as testschema and dbms_schema but when we execute the above statement it returns error message as cannot delete specified object because another object depends on it.
+In the above statement, we deleted the schema name as testschema and dbms_schema, but when we execute the above statement, it returns an error message as we cannot delete the specified object because another object depends on it.
 Illustrate the end result of the above declaration by using the use of the following snapshot.

 Output:

-Now we need to delete schemas that consist of tables and functions just add cascade clauses.
+Now we need to delete schemas consisting of tables and functions and add cascade clauses.

-See below snapshot both schema testschema and dbms_schema shows in the list.
+See the below snapshot both schema testschema and dbms_schema shows in the list.

 Output: